josehenriqueroveda/grain-analysis/README.md

 # Grain Analysis Tool

+This project is a grain analysis tool developed in Python, leveraging the OpenCV library for image processing.
+The tool takes an image of grains as input, identify individual grains and calculate the width and height of each grain.

-This is a Python application that uses OpenCV to analyze images of grains.
-It calculates the coefficient of variance for the width and height of the grains, counts the number of grains, and visualizes these measurements on the image.
+The tool also calculates the coefficient of variance for the widths and heights, providing a measure of the variability of grain size.
+The results are visualized directly on the image, with each grain enclosed in a rectangle and the dimensions displayed.

+The output is a resized image that can be displayed and saved for further analysis.
+This tool is useful for researchers and professionals in agriculture, food science, and related fields who need to analyze grain size and distribution

 ## How it Works